dotsunited/BundleFu/README.markdown

 ## Installation ##

-You can install Du\BundleFu via the [Dots United PEAR channel](http://pear.dotsunited.de).
+You can install DotsUnited\BundleFu via the [Dots United PEAR channel](http://pear.dotsunited.de).
 Run this from your command line:

     pear channel-discover pear.dotsunited.de
     pear install dotsunited/Du_BundleFu

 ## Prerequisites ##

-Du\BundleFu needs at least PHP 5.3.0 to run and requires that you have setup autoloading.
+DotsUnited\BundleFu needs at least PHP 5.3.0 to run and requires that you have setup autoloading.
 Most modern frameworks have tools to setup autoloading, if you are unsure you can use the following code snippet in your bootstrap file:

     <?php
     spl_autoload_register(function($className) {
-        if (strpos($className, 'Du\\BundleFu\\') === 0) {
+        if (strpos($className, 'DotsUnited\\BundleFu\\') === 0) {
             require str_replace('\\', DIRECTORY_SEPARATOR, $className) . '.php';
         }
     });
     ?>

-This requires that you have installed Du\BundleFu in your `include_path` which is already the case if you have installed it via PEAR.
+This requires that you have installed DotsUnited\BundleFu in your `include_path` which is already the case if you have installed it via PEAR.

 ## Usage ##

 Configure a BundleFu instance:

     <?php
-    $bundleFu = new \Du\BundleFu\BundleFu();
+    $bundleFu = new \DotsUnited\BundleFu\BundleFu();

     $bundleFu
         // Set the document root